thequietpattern/thequietpattern/README.md

 Most large power only works because people go along with it.
 When things go wrong, you can stop.
 Even a pause is a kind of resistance.

+**10. Call out wounded egos.**
+Many people act badly to protect themselves: they diminish others, dominate discussions, claim hero roles, vanish when work gets hard and unglamorous, or spin events to shift blame.
+Notice it, and when necessary, call out the behavior calmly and factually in front of those affected — not to shame, but to protect the innocent, including yourself.

 ---

 You can do all this while living a full life.
 Raising kids.
 Working.
 Sitting on a bench.